We are pleased to invite you to our International & Travel Group Seminar on Thursday, 23rd February 2023 at 16:00.

 Jessica Franklin

-Jessica specialises in personal injury, employment and discrimination.
+Jessica specialises in personal injury, disease, and employment.

 Jessica writes robust pleadings, offers realistic advice on liability and settlement and is a confident advocate.
 In employment, she is particularly experienced in whistleblowing, discrimination and unfair dismissal claims.
-In personal injury, she is experienced in a range of areas including complex vicarious liability and military disputes.
+In personal injury, she is experienced in a range of areas including complex vicarious liability, disease and military disputes.

 Jessica is a scholar of Corpus Christi College, Cambridge.
 She achieved a Distinction in the GDL and the BVS.
 She was awarded academic scholarships by the City Law School and the Inner Temple to undertake her legal studies.
 She is an able advocate: she won the Inner Temple’s Lawson Moot, the City GDL Moot and the Cecilia Moot.